GrabNetworks/grabpress/README.md

 GrabPress already provides a getJSON and postJSON pair of methods for communicating with outside APIs

 Application-specific functionality can be built upon these methods.
-See GrabPress::get_feeds() as an example.
+See GrabPress::api_get_feeds() as an example.
 That method contacts the Autoposter API and retrieves the list of created feeds associated with the value stored in GrabPress::$api_key.

 The return value is used later in the HTML section of the PHP file to retrieve the Array from which the Manage Feeds table is built.